JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Introduction

 \section{Introduction}

 Stars form differently in star clusters, with probable differences in the initial mass function \citep[IMF, e.g.,][]{hosek_unusual_2019}, multiplicity \citep{duchene_is_2018}, and planets \citep{armitage_suppression_2000,daffern-powell_evaporation_2022}.
 Such clusters represent a large fraction, in some cases even the majority, of star formation in the earliest galaxies \citep[e.g.][]{kruijssen_fraction_2012,kruijssen_comparing_2013,pfeffer_e-mosaics_2018}.
-The Central Molecular Zone (CMZ) of our Galaxy is an excellent local laboratory in which to study massive cluster formation.
-The CMZ hosts such embedded and forming clusters \citep{schmiedeke_physical_2016} and has gas conditions similar to those in high-redshift star-forming galaxies \citep{henshaw_star_2022,kruijssen_comparing_2013}.
-These gas conditions drive differences in the star formation process.
-In particular, the high-pressure environment of the CMZ leads stars forming in dense, warm, and turbulent molecular clouds to do so preferentially in dense, massive clusters \citep{ginsburg_high_2018,walker_comparing_2016}.
+The Central Molecular Zone (CMZ\rr{, see Figure \ref{fig:cmz_overview}}) of our Galaxy is an excellent local laboratory in which to study massive cluster formation. \rr{The environment in the CMZ is more extreme than that of the solar neighborhood: dust and gas temperatures, linewidths, magnetic field strengths, gas surface densities, and stellar densities are elevated by factors ranging from a few to several orders of magnitude \citep[see][and references therein]{henshaw_star_2022}.
+These conditions more closely resemble those prevalent during the most active period of cosmic star formation (z $\approx$ 2) \citep{madau_cosmic_2014, kruijssen_comparing_2013}.} The extreme gas properties drive differences in the star formation process \rr{in the CMZ, such as having a higher fraction of stars form in dense, massive clusters }\citep{walker_comparing_2016, ginsburg_high_2018, Barnes2019}.

 Despite containing around 80 percent of the Galaxy's dense molecular gas, the CMZ only forms around 10 percent of the Galaxy's stars, more than an order of magnitude lower from what we expect according to the typical dense gas relations \citep{barnes_star_2017,longmore_variations_2013}.
-Investigating and characterizing the star-forming population within the extreme environment of the CMZ is crucial to understand the low star formation rate and to evaluate the assumptions used for stellar populations within extragalactic Super Star Clusters (SSCs).
+Investigating and characterizing the star-forming population within the extreme environment of the CMZ is crucial to understand the low star formation rate.

+\rr{Sagittarius B2 (Sgr B2) is a powerful laboratory for studying star formation and evolution in extreme conditions compared to the solar neighborhood}.
+The molecular cloud is situated $\sim$100\pc away in projection from the Galactic center, \rr{which is} located 8.277 \kpc away \citep{gravity_collaboration_mass_2022}. \rr{As a canonical member of the CMZ, Sgr B2 is generally assumed to lie at the Galactic center distance to within \rrr{a few hundred \pc.}}